knapptimezzz/coding-challenge-2024-feb/README.md

 By doing it in two steps parse the file and then reverse backwards to hash, the file and the code is easier to read by all programmers.
 It might take more lines of code and added time complexity but it comes at ease of reading.

 The added time complexity could also be negated (in my opinion) as thinking at a larger system level this event always happens just once during the initial upload of a video.
-Having uploaded videos to Youtube, it takes a VERY long time to upload and encode and transcode the video for several formats, etc. It's a computationally intensive process that just requires time to do.
+Having uploaded videos to YouTube, it takes a VERY long time to upload and encode and transcode the video for several formats, etc. It's a computationally intensive process that just requires time to do.
 However, the intent and idea is that once this process is completed, it's allows for reuse.
 Same goes for the chunking and hashing.

 ### Backwards Seeking